Morena Golden Triangle Temples: Remnants of a 8th-15th Century University

 The eastern wall of the compound has double-storied cells, which indicate the happening of military activities once upon a time.
 A deep well like baoli adorns the southern corner.

 Bateshwar draws its name from Bhuteshvar temple, the largest temple of Mahadev at this site.
 This place finds mention in historical texts as Dharon or Paravali and later as Padavali.
 As aforementioned, 210 small and large temples have been excavated and another 150 temples are yet to be excavated.
 These temples, dedicated to Mahadev, Vishnu, and Shakti, are spread across 25 acres in a hill.
 Most of these temples were completely in ruins out of which 80 temples were restored by the ASI under Superintending Archaeologist KK Muhammed, who calls the site as his place of pilgrimage.
+Few of the temples here were restored under supervision of Archaeologist Ashok Kumar Sinha.

 There are around 364 Shivalingas at this site with over a 100 adorning the garbhagrihas of the temples.
 According to our guide at the site, worshipping of this Shivalinga and the main Shivanlinga of the temple has been continuing since hundreds of years.
 All Shivalingas date back to 8-10th centuries or beyond.
 A Panchmukhi Shivalinga adorns one of the temples.
 The temple architecture and designs conform to rules mentioned in two ancient Indian Vastu texts – Manasara Shilpa Shastra and Mayamata Vastu Shastra.